Two ONECommunity blog posts, one became #3 most-viewed in five months

 Overview

 This is a case study about writing what you wish someone had written when you were learning.
-OneStream is a deep platform with a small public footprint — the docs are good, the practitioner community is generous, but the long tail of "how do I actually use this feature in anger?" content was thin in 2022-2023, especially for the workflow-and-events layer.
-I'd just spent a hard week getting event handlers to do what I needed on a client engagement, and the post I wanted to read at the start of that week didn't exist.
-So I wrote it.
-Five months later it was the third most-viewed post on the ONECommunity blog, and the shape of that post became the shape of the technical trainings I ran for new joiners and the support team back inside the firm.
-No client, no SLA, no go-live — the other kind of work the practice depends on: the writing and teaching that lifts the floor on what the next person walking into a OneStream project can do without re-learning everything from scratch.
+OneStream is a deep platform with a small public footprint — the docs are good and the practitioner community is generous, but the "how do I actually use this feature in anger?" material was thin, especially around the workflow-and-events layer.
+After spending a hard week getting event handlers to do what I needed on a client engagement, I wrote the post I'd wanted to read at the start of that week.
+Five months later it was the third most-viewed post on the ONECommunity blog.
+A second post followed on a complementary topic, written to the same template.

 The Problem

 OneStream event handlers are powerful and under-documented.
-They sit at the seam between the platform's workflow engine and the consultant's custom logic — you wire a rule to an event (a workflow step starting, a load completing, a confirmation rule succeeding), and the platform calls your code at the right moment with the right context.
+They sit at the seam between the platform's workflow engine and the consultant's custom logic — you wire a rule to an event, and the platform calls your code at the right moment with the right context.
 Used well, they replace fragile chains of scheduled jobs and manual checks.
-Used badly — or, more commonly, used hesitantly because the practitioner doesn't fully trust the firing order — they get worked around with brittle workflows that the next consultant on the project then has to unwind.
+Used hesitantly — because the practitioner doesn't fully trust the firing order — they get worked around with brittle workflows the next consultant has to unwind.

-The public material had the same gap I kept hitting on engagements:
+The public material had the same gaps I kept hitting on engagements:

-• The reference docs listed every event with the handler signature, but didn't tell you which events fire in which order, or which ones you can safely use to mutate state versus which are observation-only.
+- The reference docs listed every event with its handler signature, but didn't tell you which events fire in which order, or which ones are safe to use to mutate state versus which are observation-only.

-• The community examples were small.
-They proved the feature exists.
-They didn't walk through a real example end-to-end with the wiring, the gotchas, and the diagnostic moves you make when an event doesn't fire when you expected.
+- The community examples were small — they proved the feature exists, but didn't walk through a real example end-to-end with the wiring, the gotchas, and the diagnostic moves for when an event doesn't fire when expected.

 Process